Sumitra Guha: Biography

 In his 'Khayal Vocalism: Continuity Within Change', Deepak Raja, the eminent musicologist writes about Guha's prowess as a classical musician:

 In 1995, the Central Production Centre of Doordarshan made a documentary, Ek Mulakat on the life of Guha.
-She has also recorded for the Sangeet Natak Akademi and others such as MMY Music Foundation and HMV.
+She has also recorded for the Sangeet Natak Akademi and others such as MMY Music Foundation and His Master's Voice.

 For the Sangeet Natak Academy and the national channels of AIR, Guha has recorded many performances.
 She has also sung fusion music with renowned musicians from abroad.
-Her performance at the India Habitat Centre, Delhi, in tandem with the double Grammy award winner, Robin Hogarth, based on Sant Kabir's music was a blend of Hindustani and African gospel music traditions.
+Her performance at the India Habitat Centre, Delhi, in tandem with the double Grammy Award winner, Robin Hogarth, based on Sant Kabir's music was a blend of Hindustani and African gospel music traditions.
 She has also done a music series by name, Tribute to the Musical Saints of India, was performed at various concerts in India.
 She has worked on a research-based music project by name, OMKARA - The Sound of Divine Love, Directed by Guinness World Record® holder Rupam Sarmah, Grammy award winner Pandit Vishwa Mohan Bhatt and others.
 Recently, she has introduced a new project "Musical Journey Towards Rising India".
 This project is in collaboration with internationally acclaimed Indian Classical musician Rupam Sarmah, Co-Producer, award-winning singer, songwriter & Guinness World Record® holder who is based in California.
 Guha and Rupam Sarmah have represented India for Festival of India concerts in France (2018) organized by Ministry of Culture, Govt. of India, and Embassy of India in Paris on the occasion of India's 70th Independence.

 Guha founded the Sumadhur School of Performing Arts which continues to teach music in the traditional gurukula style.
 The primary purpose of such a system is the direct interaction between the Guru (teacher) and Shishya (disciple), a one-to-one association which forms a channel through which knowledge is imparted.
 This enables to create a wonderful environment and relationship between the guru and shishya.